-The Cutaneous Lymphoma Foundation, with support from the Leukemia & Lymphoma Society (LLS), announced the inaugural year of the Cutaneous Lymphoma Catalyst Research Grant, a new funding initiative exclusively for cutaneous lymphoma research, in August 2019.
+In August 2019, the Cutaneous Lymphoma Foundation announced the inaugural year of the Cutaneous Lymphoma Catalyst Research Grant, a new funding initiative exclusively for cutaneous lymphoma research.

 The Cutaneous Lymphoma Foundation’s mission is to eliminate the burden of cutaneous lymphoma by: